GewelsJI/PNS-Net/README.md

     + Just enjoy it!

-    + The prediction results of all competitors and our PNS-Net can be found at [Google Drive (7MB)](https://drive.google.com/file/d/1iCZiTS4n-5ZSnCozLBi-1gpbuzjORx4z/view?usp=sharing).
+    + The prediction results of all competitors and our PNS-Net can be found at [OneDrive (7MB)](https://anu365-my.sharepoint.com/:u:/g/personal/u7248002_anu_edu_au/Ec7JRiIQPH5OrfhZymPflEsBwmdBcW-iRDoDXo2R4lT_Yg?e=WSo8IP).

 2. Training Configuration: